lshpaner/lshpaner/content/projects/_index.md

 ---
 title: Projects
-summary: "an overview of teaching experience and courses taught."
+summary: "a vast array of projects for different endeavors and institutions."
 type: "blank"
 subtitle:
 url: ""